 A safe, non-discriminatory educational and work environment is consistent with St. Olaf’s college-wide goals for student learning (STOGoals) and with our values in the workplace.
 Use the links below to complete employee training and to learn more about sex discrimination, sexual harassment and sexual misconduct, and strategies for prevention, recovery, and support.

 To access the one-hour training module, Speak Up: Understanding and Preventing Sexual Violence, first make sure your Adobe Flash Player and your browser are updated, to ensure that the training displays properly and your participation is accurately recorded.
 Then select the link above and enter the requested information on the guestbook page (this information is used to track training completion).
 You are encouraged to retain a copy of your completion results and/or your email notification of training completion.
-If you have any difficulty access or completing the training, please consult these troubleshooting tips or contact the St. Olaf IT Helpdesk.
+If you have any difficulty accessing or completing the training, please consult these troubleshooting tips.
 If you would like any other assistance or confidential support during the process of completing the training, contact St. Olaf Title IX Coordinator Kari Hohn.

 A list of terms and concepts in the St. Olaf Sex Discrimination, Sexual Harassment, and Sexual Misconduct policy, including definitions of specific behaviors prohibited by the policy.